 John Ritenbaugh emphasizes that God's Spirit is the essence of God's mind rather than a third person of a trinity.
 With this Spirit, God opens our minds, dwells in us, and implants or transfers His Family characteristics into us through His Word (Romans 8:. . .

 Christ says His words are Spirit and Life; they have a quality above human words because their source is divine.
 If ingested, these words lead to eternal life.

-Bill Onisick, comparing and contrasting virtual reality with spiritual reality, points out that neither can be seen with the naked eye—the first requires special apparatus, and the second requires the eye of faith and God's calling and getting.
-Faith. . .
+Neither virtual reality nor spiritual reality can be seen with the naked eye—the first requires equipment, and the second requires eyes of faith.

 John Ritenbaugh, reiterating that words are more effective in winning a prolonged conflict than are weapons of war, asserts that words serve as invisible, immaterial influences on the mind, motivating action.
 Words motivate feeling, cause anger, excite, ca. . .